haroal/dotfiles/linux/regolith3-sway/README.md

 2. Install `tmux` from sources (on GitHub)
 3. Install `lazygit` from sources (on GitHub)
 4. Install `lazydocker` from sources (on GitHub)
+5. Install `difft` by downloading the binary from GitHub official repository
-5. Copy `.config/nvim` folder from this repository
+6. Copy `.config/nvim` folder from this repository
-6. Install GitHub CLI (for octo.nvim plugin)
+7. Install GitHub CLI (for octo.nvim plugin)